wulu-epic/utils/README.md

-# utils - a horrible attempt at copying OpenBullets functions
+# utils.cs - An attempt at copying OpenBullet's functionality

 # Getting started